szegheomarci/chaz3/README.md

  * car-db-loader

 ### car-ads
 Car-ads can be configured to collect data from car adveretisement sites.
-The collected data can be output in many ways, ChaZ3 uses a Kafka topic to which this service broadcasts.
+The collected data can be output in many ways, including files and Kafka topics to which this service broadcasts.
 It is typically enough to run this app once a day.

 ### car-db-loader
-Car-db-loader subscribes to the Kafka topic where new content is published.
+Car-db-loader reads the collected data from a file or a Kafka topic.
 It loads the data in a SQL database and also performs related updates.

 ## Processing
 Processing tasks are handled by the ad-aggregator service.